 Where will wireless Internet access be available?

 Wireless Internet access is available in the convention center lobbies, meeting rooms, and the exhibit hall.
 Certain areas of the convention center have a stronger wireless signal than others and you may find some locations have a very weak signal or none at all (just like cell phone service).
-Wireless service in the Exhibit Halls is available only to devices that are 802.11n compatible.

 How many people can use the network at the same time?

 San Diego Convention Center advises that thousands of attendees should be able to access the network at the same time.
 San Diego Convention Center has built an extensive wireless network to accommodate the load expected from such a large attendance.